alexander-daniel/plotly-electricimp/README.md

-plotly-electricimp
+Realtime Streaming of ElectricImp Sensor Data to Plot.ly
 ==================

-Streaming Sensor Data from an Electric Imp